AlbertovanEckeveld/ai-webcam/README.md

 # AI powered webcam

-With a raspberry pi zero 2 w, camera module, 2x SG90 servo's, custom 3D printed case and this software you can create an AI powered webcam that follows pan/tilt person.
+With a raspberry pi zero 2 w, camera module, 2x SG90 servo's, custom 3D printed case and this software you can create an AI powered webcam that follows a person and can autofocus and pan/tilt.

 ## Hardware
 - Raspberry Pi Zero 2 W